TS000/lighthouse-developer-portal/docs/catalog-entry.md

 The current set of well-known and common values for this field is:

-- **experimental** - An experiment or early, non-production component, signaling that users may not prefer to consume it over other more established components or that there are low or no reliability guarantees.
+- **experimental** - An experiment or early, non-production component, signaling that users may not prefer to consume it over other more established components or that there are low or no reliability guarantees
-- **production** - An established, owned, maintained component.
+- **production** - An established, owned, maintained component
-- **deprecated** - A component that is at the end of its lifecycle and may disappear at a later point in time.
+- **deprecated** - A component that is at the end of its lifecycle and may disappear at a later point in time

 ### spec.owner [required]

-An [entity reference](https://backstage.io/docs/features/software-catalog/references#string-references) to the owner of the component.
-In Backstage, a component owner is a singular entity (commonly a team) that bears ultimate responsibility for the component and has the authority and capability to develop and maintain it.
+An [entity reference](https://backstage.io/docs/features/software-catalog/references#string-references) to the owner of the component, i.e. a singular entity (commonly a team) that bears ultimate responsibility for the component and has the authority and capability to develop and maintain it.

 ## Kind: Template

-A complete list of `kind: Template` specific fields can be found [here](https://backstage.io/docs/features/software-catalog/descriptor-format#kind-template).
+A complete list of `kind: Template` specific fields can be found in [Backstage documentation](https://backstage.io/docs/features/software-catalog/descriptor-format#kind-template).

 ### spec.type [required]